 This animation, produced by Nature video, explains how RNAi works.

 Over the last decade, we have led the field in RNAi delivery, demonstrating continued innovation of our LNP delivery platform to enable the advancement of RNAi therapeutics.
-Arbutus’ expertise in this area has resulted in the development of an exciting pipeline of RNAi therapeutics across a range of indications for serious conditions with limited treatment options.
+Arbutus’ expertise in this area has resulted in the development of Arbutus’ ARB-1467 HBV RNAi product, as well as several collaborations across a range of indications outside of HBV with industry Partners.

 Read more about our LNP delivery platform here.